 Emergencies happen to everyone.
-The car breaks down, the dentist says you need a root canal, or the sliding glass door cracks.
+The car breaks down, the dentist says you need a root canal or the sliding glass door cracks.
 Having personal savings gives you peace of mind because you know you'll have the resources to cover these emergencies without resorting to your credit cards, or worse, a payday loan.
 A payday loan is a check you write postdated for two weeks or a month in the future.

-No one likes to think about the possibility of losing their source of income, but it's a fact of life with the unemployment rate hovering around 10 percent at the time of publication.
+No one likes to think about the possibility of losing their source of income, but it's a fact of life with the unemployment rate hovering around 3.6 percent at the time of publication.
 You may receive severance pay if the company is going through a layoff.
 You may not if the company is going bankrupt or goes out of business.

 Savings don't earn much but they do earn some interest.
 A bank savings account may earn only a percentage point, while a money market fund earns a bit more and a certificate of deposit slightly more than that.
 The interest rates fluctuate over time.

-Avoid Interest Expenses
+Savings Prevent Interest Expenses

 By saving for a major purchase and paying for it with personal savings instead of using a credit card, you avoid paying interest.
 For example, a $1,500 sofa would cost $1,875 at a 25 percent interest rate after a year.

-Increase Net Worth
+Savings Increase Net Worth

 Net worth is the difference between what you owe and what you own.
-A conservative approach to net worth does not include the value of any real estate, your home, and any mortgage against the real estate.
+A conservative approach to net worth does not include the value of any real estate, your home and any mortgage against the real estate.
 Personal assets don't have an effect on your credit score.
 However, those assets are considered when you're applying for a mortgage or personal loan.